nondejus/AwesomeUnityCommunity/README.md

 * [UnityOctree](https://github.com/Nition/UnityOctree) - Same as the previous resource.
 * [Ring Buffer](https://bitbucket.org/sirgru/ring_buffer) - This is a very simple implementation of a RingBuffer<T>, without any excessive API and without thread safety.
 It presumes usage of value-type elements.
 * [Unity-LineSegmentsIntersection](https://github.com/setchi/Unity-LineSegmentsIntersection "") - Line segments intersection for Unity.
+* [Boids](https://github.com/Chris-Kirkham/boids "") - An implementation of the Boids algorithm (Reynolds, C. W. (1987) Flocks, Herds, and Schools: A Distributed Behavioral Model) for Unity.

 ### Attributes <a name="attributes"></a>